wechirok/renice-cubed-wiki/updates-and-versions.md

 ## Release stages

-- `alpha` - completely new, early builds of the modpack.
+- `alpha` - early builds of the modpack.
 For example, when a drop has just released, but most mods are not updated or included yet.
 Also used when a new mod is added with raw configuration, or when a mod is removed.

 - `beta` - builds where issues with configuration are partially fixed, but not all mods may be updated for the required drop yet.